 Early Childhood Advisory Committee - works with the Preschool Director and the PTO to help provide direction and assistance to many of the preschool activities.
 It serves as a sounding board for new ideas and programming.
 Contact Dara Pasternack.

 Communications Committee - is comprised of individuals with varying skills and interest in copy writing, graphic design, photography and marketing.
 Its purpose is to assist the administrative support team, educational team, lay leadership and clergy with the planning and creation of internal and external communication materials.
 Committee members with a passion for photography are invaluable assets helping to build a wonderful photo archive of the TBR events they attend.
-Contact Simon Fishman, VP of Communications.
+Contact Simon Fishman, Digital Communications Chairperson.

 Human Resources Committee - is responsible for creating and monitoring values-based systems and policies to ensure that TBR is following local, state and federal laws and certain best practices relating to its employees, as well as creating an attractive environment for current and prospective employees.
 The HR committee is also tasked with reviewing and recommending HR policies; assisting with performance reviews of TBR employees; and reviewing and recommending benefits policies and practices.
-Contact Matt Herman.
+Contact Matt Herman, Legal Counsel.

 BUILDINGS & GROUNDS - Contact Mark Niederman, VP of Buildings & Grounds